This is the Advanced guide.

 The definitions and reporting requirements for maltreatment of minors can be found in Mn Statute 260E.03

 If you have any reason to suspect that any adult or child is being verbally or physically abused, neglected, financially or otherwise exploited by anyone, act immediately.
-If you are unsure if what you have learned fits the definition of maltreatment, seek guidance from your Clinical Supervisor, Treatment Director, Clinical Director, or Executive Director.
+If you are unsure if what you have learned fits the definition of maltreatment, seek guidance from your Treatment Supervisor, Program Manager, Treatment Director, the Clinical Director, or Executive Director.
 He or she will review the details with you and advise you on the necessary next steps, including reporting the maltreatment to state investigative offices if necessary.

 As a person who works with vulnerable adults or children, you are mandated to report abuse or neglect if you witness it or learn of it.